hrbosker/hrbosker.github.io/content/resources/how-to/_index.md

 ---
 title: How to's
-linkTitle: How to's
+linkTitle: How to...
 summary: Guidelines and templates for research-related tasks
 type: book
 weight: 40

 # display table-of-contents for this particular page on the right-hand side?
-toc: true
+toc: false

 date: '2022-07-07'